Why Your Real Estate Analysis Should Include an APOD

 - Gross Operating Income (GOI) - The actual amount of income available for you to start paying the bills.

-- Net Operating Income (NOI) - The amount of income remaining to service the debt once all the operating expenses are paid.
+- The amount of income remaining to service the debt once all the operating expenses are paid by the rental income collected.

 - Gross Scheduled Income